-itek Energy is a 18,600 square foot, 30 megawatt solar panel manufacturing facility.
+itek Energy in Bellingham, WA. is a 18,600 square foot, 30 megawatt solar panel manufacturing facility.
 In an industry dominated by large, capital intensive factories, itek’s nimble foot print allows for changes in production to meet local market needs.

 In 2012, itek invested in new production line equipment and two cutting-edge laminating machines, quadrupling hourly production capacity.
 In 2013, both an additional tab stringing machine and an automated solar cell layup machine were brought on line.
 Most recently, expansions to an in-house chemistry laboratory have allowed for increased research and development, and quality control procedures.

-Many experts in the field expect 2014 to be a significant growth year for renewable energy in Washington.
-In preparation, itek installed two custom fully-automated tab and string machines in December 2013. itek Energy is very proud to show off videos of our new manufacturing equipment.
-Our new Tab and Stringing and Layup machines are helping us improve our production efficiency so that we can make even more of our high quality modules. itek Energy also plans to undertake efforts to automate the framing and testing procedures to ensure the highest degree of quality and consistency.
+We are very proud to show off videos of our manufacturing equipment.
+Our Tab and Stringing and Layup machines are helping us improve our production efficiency so that we can make even more of our high quality modules. itek Energy also plans to undertake efforts to automate the framing and testing procedures to ensure the highest degree of quality and consistency.
 Enjoy the show!

 Tab and Stringing Machine